IGI Global: History

 IGI Global (originally Idea Group Inc.) was founded in 1988 by a former professor at the Pennsylvania State University (USA).
 The organization started as a publisher of research content in the field of information science and technology as it is applied to multiple disciplines, such as education, library science, healthcare, public administration, and computer science.
 In 2002, IGI Global began offering content in electronic formats.

 In 2007 and 2008, two blog posts by Debora Weber-Wulff and Ian Bogost noted that IGI Global may engage in "write-only publishing" of its books, as recorded in a later journal article.

 Until 2009, IGI Global publications were manually typeset.
 After this date, it built an in-house workflow management system to produce its publications.

 In 2018, over 150 IGI Global publications were indexed by Scopus.
 In 2019, IGI Global was assessed in a Springer Nature white paper as the 7th largest scientific, medical, and technical (STM) publisher in a top ten list of publishers, with a total of 116 books, 2,286 chapters, 2,339 citations, and an average of 20 citations per book.

 In 2021, Nick Newcomer, senior director of marketing and sales for IGI Global, writing for Research Information, claimed that IGI Global's small-run monographs are aimed at promoting Diversity, Equity, and Inclusion (DEI) for its authors, which resulted in what he called "malicious mislabeling".
 The same year, an editorial piece in the journal Interpreting criticized IGI Global's handling of plagiarism.
 As of 2021, Beall's List listed IGI Global as a vanity press, noting that it is a member of COPE.

 In 2023, IGI Global was assessed against other academic publishers by Lithuanian experts and compared with the Norwegian Register for Scientific Journals, Series and Publishers, where it is assessed at "Level 1", meaning that it meets the minimum requirements to be considered scientific.
 Also in 2023, IGI Global's InfoSci Database was a collection of all of its 7.300+ reference books, handbooks, and encyclopedias, and c.30,000+ peer-reviewed journal articles (with 1,000,000+ citation references), including indexing by Scopus and Web of Science.
 IGI Global provides libraries with access to e-books in 11 core subject areas, with contributions by over 100,000 international researchers and experts.
 In July 2023, the AI-powered Zendy Research Library signed a licensing agreement with IGI Global.

 In April 2024, nearly 90% of IGI Global's frontlist books were indexed by Scopus.

 Imprints

-IGI Global publishes English language content under the following four imprints:
+IGI Global publishes English language content under the following five imprints: